🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 I already did those ones.

-Hey, that's been giving some thank you.
+Hey, that's been giving a sub.

-For I feel like now they just want me to have to read the names.
+I feel like now they just want me to have to read the names.

 For all of you who just had a stroke or a seizure, we're sorry.

-Tim got a little crazy with the case.
+Tim got a little crazy with me.

 I don't get to see it because I'm reading.